by Khaled Hamoud Alshareef

 I will conclude with the statement, “selective charity and/or charity with ulterior motives is not an act of kindness, its an evil deception”.

 Khaled Homoud Alshareef holds PhD in Business and he earned Masters in Philosophy.
-He writes for MilliChronicle about Islamism, Islamist factions and modern Terrorism.
+He often writes about Islamism, Islamist factions and modern Terrorism.
 He tweets under @0khalodi0.